reallyreadit/blog/_drafts/2019-06-07-screentime.md

 **The solution has never _not_ been reading.
 Now, for the first time ever, the solution is measurable.**

 Eighty years from now, we’ll look back on one hundred years of screen time.
-What a fantastical thing to consider, as we sit here, reading and writing that story as we speak.
+What a fantastical thing to consider, that we're reading and writing that story as we speak.

 **What say you?
 About Stats.
 About screen time.
 About anything and everything.
 Your feedback is our future.**